 What has been achieved so far?

-Since it's launch in 2011, the Programme's local outreach initiatives have directly reached an estimated 50,000 young Canadians, with thousand more people estimated to have been reached indirectly and/or through advocacy and awareness-building activities.
+Since its launch in 2011, the Programme's local outreach initiatives are estimated to reach more than 120,000 young Canadians each year, with thousands more people estimated to have been reached indirectly and/or through advocacy and awareness-building activities.

 The Programme has partnered with several leading organisations that share the goal of improving the health and well-being of Canadian youth.